-As the number of cyber-attacks continues to rise, many federal agencies and state governments are seeking ways to overhaul their digital transformations in order to thrive.
-These agencies and governments want to use the technological advancements to improve their defense mechanisms on the homeland, continue to serve their constituents, and complete more efficient missions.
+As the number of cyber-attacks continues to rise, many federal agencies and state governments are seeking ways to overhaul their digital transformations to thrive.
+These agencies and governments want to use the technological advancements to improve their defence mechanisms on the homeland, continue to serve their constituents, and complete more efficient missions.
 This is possible because of the evolving digital world.
 However, the constant threats are also using the technology to evolve.
 Many organizations are having trouble dealing with these powerful threats.
-It may be impossible to completely eliminate cyber-attacks, but organizations are looking at different strategies to minimize the risk of them.
+It may be impossible to eliminate cyber-attacks, but organizations are looking at different strategies to minimize the risk of them.

 What Are Cyber-Attacks?

-Intruders launch cyber-attacks in order to steal data.
-The intruders are seeking information that can compromised an organization’s key advantages over a competitor, put fear into the minds of citizens and destroy a country’s economy.
+Intruders launch cyber-attacks to steal data.
+The intruders are seeking information that can compromise an organization’s key advantages over a competitor, put fear into the minds of citizens and destroy a country’s economy.
 Most of this information is stored electronically through different documents, proposals, and reports.
 Intruders will try to gather this information through targeting system and network administrators, senior executives, and any users who have access to this sensitive information.

 Forms of Cyber Attacks

 Intruders may pinpoint a user and send them a phishing email that contains a hyperlink to fraudulent information.
-The malware is normally delivered in a RAR or zip file.
+The malware is typically delivered in a RAR or zip file.
 In some cases, intruders may develop a fraudulent website for the user to view.
 Once the malware is attached, intruders have access to the information every time a user starts their computer or logs into their account.

 Once intruders gain access to a user’s account, they can corrupt other computers in the organization in their quest to find confidential data.
 This is often an issue for organizations without a strong network.
 Intruders often gain access to Microsoft Office files, databases, and any data stored on PDF files.
 Any organizations that do not use a complex authentication system are also at risk.